Dr. Jekyll versus the Werewolf (1972)

 • Biographies - some background and filmographies of the main four cast, director and composer.
 English.

 Cuts?
-The print is uncut, however the print used was the 'clothed' version of the film intended for Spanish domestic use.
-Therefore it is missing any nude/sex scenes shot for the film, some more gory scenes may also be absent.
+The print is uncut as per the 'clothed' version of the film intended for Spanish domestic use.
+Therefore it is missing a few nude/sex scenes shot for export prints.
+Print language is Spanish.

 Summary